DeveauP/QuantumClone/README.md

 Maintainer: Paul Deveau (paul.deveau at curie.fr)

 ## Clonal Reconstruction from High-Throughput Sequencing data
-Beginners instruction are designed so that you don't see a line of code.
-Use this if you are not familiar with R programming, and thus that you will use the Graphical User Interface (GUI).

-Advanced instructions assume you know the basics of programming (downloading and using packages from CRAN).

-This Readme is divided in four parts:
+This Readme is divided in two parts:

 [1.
 Installation instructions ](#IIA)